- Idaho is currently in Phase 4 of the statewide reopening protocol.

 how you can help

-- Social gatherings (public and private) of 10 – 50 people are allowed where physical distancing and precautionary measures can occur.
+- Social gatherings (public and private) of more than 50 people are allowed where physical distancing and precautionary measures can occur.

-- Non-essential travel can resume to locations that allow it and do not have ongoing transmission (adhere to Idaho and CDC guidelines regarding isolation following travel).
+- Non-essential travel continues to locations that allow it and do not have ongoing transmission (adhere to Idaho and CDC guidelines regarding isolation following travel).

-- Restaurant dining rooms, indoor gyms, recreation facilities, salons, bars and movie theaters can be open with approved health plans and protocols – including limited capacity to maintain social distancing requirements.
+- Restaurant dining rooms, indoor gyms, recreation facilities, salons, bars and movie theaters continue to be open with approved health plans and protocols – including limited capacity to maintain social distancing requirements.

 - Strict physical distancing of at least six feet, hand washing, staying home if you are sick, regular disinfection of surfaces and wearing a mask in public places is standard protocol.